BA Humanities (University of Ulster)

 ‘Raga Rock: The Musical Turn to the East in the Long 1960s’.
 Festivals, Performing Arts and the Sacred, 11 Nov 2016, University of South Wales, Treforest.

 ‘On the Hippie Trail’ panel, featuring Tony Wheeler, Alan Edwards, Rory MacLean, Sharif Gemie & Brian Ireland.
 27 Nov 2016.
 Part of the exhibition ‘You Say You Want a Revolution?
 Records and Rebels 1966-1970’ at the Victoria and Albert Museum (10 Sep 2016 – 26 Feb 2017).

-In the near future I will begin work on a new research project with Sharif Gemie about the Woodstock and Glastonbury festivals.
+In the near future I will begin work on a new research project on the 1969 Woodstock and Altamont festivals.